CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_1_assessment.md

 ## Week 1 Assessment
+You have 30 minutes to complete the assessment.
+You can look wherever they want for help with your answers (Google, StackOverflow, course materials, etc.), as long as you do not ask me (the coach) for help.
 Create a folder named `week_1_assessment` and a text file where you can write down your answers.

 ## Question 1 - Variables
 Create a variable and set it equal to 'variable'.